mjt91/mjt91.github.io/_posts/2026-07-14-eternal-skills-in-the-age-of-ai.md

 Not six because six is a tidy number.
 Six because, after a few weeks of thinking about it, I kept coming back to these.

+### **1. Negotiating

-**1. Negotiating.** Most decisions get made under scarcity: time, money, attention, status, safety.
+Most decisions get made under scarcity: time, money, attention, status, safety.
 AI removes information asymmetry — you can walk into a salary negotiation knowing the band, the comp ratios, the percentile you sit at.
 What it doesn't remove is **power asymmetry**.
 Two humans across a table, with different interests, trying to find a number that lets both walk away intact.
 That is still a human skill.

 **2. Learning how to learn.** The half-life of any specific skill is shrinking.
 Three years ago, "knowing SQL" was a career.
 Today, knowing SQL is a checkbox on a job description that an LLM can produce in five seconds.
 The meta-skill — being able to **deconstruct an unfamiliar domain, find the load-bearing concepts, and build competency fast** — is what compounds.
 The skill is the skill of acquiring skills.